-Android Pie update for Xiaomi Mi A1 was released a while back and our users have asked us if they can enable Camera2 API on their Mi A1 after upgrading.
-To answer the question, today, we will show you how to easily enable Camera2 API on Xiaomi Mi A1 without permanently rooting it.
+Android Pie update for Xiaomi Mi A1 was released a while back and our users have asked us if they can enable Camera2 API on their Mi A1 after on Android Pie.
+To answer the question, I will show you in this post how to easily enable Camera2 API on Xiaomi Mi A1 without permanently rooting it.
 The instructions will work regardless of the Android version installed on your phone.
-Furthermore, links have also been provided below to download the latest Google Camera Port for your Xiaomi Mi A1 from below.
+Furthermore, links have also been provided below to download the latest Google Camera Port for your Xiaomi Mi A1.

 The Xiaomi Mi A1 is the company’s first smartphone featuring the Android One program.
 Being a part of the program means that the device offers guaranteed updates.
 Be it a major Android version release or monthly security patches.
 Talking about the software, the phone incorporates the stock AOSP firmware which is free from the majority of OEM bloatware.
 If you try installing the Google Camera Port on your Mi A1, you will probably fail due to the lack of Camera2 API support.
 Despite being based on stock Android, the Mi A1 still doesn’t offer direct support for Camera2API on Android Pie or Oreo.

 If you have rooted your Mi A1, you can easily enable the API by making a few

-The process we have listed below will first require you to boot a Magisk Patched Boot Image to gain temporary root.
-Once booted into the OS, you can simply use a Terminal Emulator and change the required device properties to enable Camera2 API by executing a few simple commands.
+The process that has been listed below will first require you to boot Magisk Patched Boot Image to temporarily root your phone.
+Once your Mi A1 boots into the OS, you can simply use a Terminal Emulator to enable Camera2 API by executing a few simple commands.
 Since you will be rooting the phone temporarily, you will still be able to take OTA updates after following this method, so stay out of worries.

 Below are the download links for stock and patched boot images for Xiaomi Mi A1 running Android Pie.
 We have also provided the stock boot image for the corresponding firmware.
 It shall help you unroot your phone in case you mistakenly flash the patched boot permanently.